Updating Your Personal Information

 2. In-person in the Academic Success Center located in Ramsey Library

 Students may view, update or add addresses by logging into OnePort and selecting “Update Personal Information” under Student Records on the left-side menu.
-Click the pencil icon .
-All students are required to have a valid permanent (PR), billing (BI) and local mailing address (MA) even if the same address is listed for all three of these address types.
+Click the pencil icon to update.
+All students are required to have a valid permanent (PR), billing (BI) and local mailing address (MA) even if the same address is listed for all three address types.
 Failure to do so could result in a registration hold being placed on your account.
-Students are also encouraged to update any parent or next of kin address information, if applicable, so it is on file in the event of an emergency.
+Students are also encouraged to update any parent or next of kin address information so it is on file in the event of an emergency.

 Emergency Contact Information: In addition to parent information, the University collects Emergency Contact Information for all currently enrolled students.
 Students may view, update or add emergency contacts by logging into OnePort and selecting “Update Personal Information” under Student Records on the left-side menu.
 The Emergency Contact person could be a parent, guardian, spouse or some person, other than yourself, that you designate as the person to contact in the event of an emergency.